Distributionally Robust Model Predictive Control with Total Variation Distance: Abstract

 \section{Abstract}

 This paper studies the problem of distributionally robust model predictive control (MPC) using total variation distance ambiguity sets.
 For a discrete-time linear system with additive disturbances, we provide a conditional value-at-risk reformulation of the MPC optimization problem that is distributionally robust in the expected cost and chance constraints.
-The distributionally robust chance constraint is over-approximated as a tightened chance constraint, wherein the tightening for each time step in the MPC can be computed offline, hence reducing the computational burden.
-We conclude with numerical experiments to support our results on the probabilistic guarantees and computational efficiency.
+The distributionally robust chance constraint is over-approximated as a simpler, tightened chance constraint that reduces the computational burden.
+Numerical experiments support our results on probabilistic guarantees and computational efficiency.